Task #2675: bonded CUDA offload task

 It seems it might be a better approach (though slightly more work) to instead tweak the data structures to directly store parameters instead of looking them up via an index.
 Then we might still want to do a prefetch to make variable length loads more efficient, but we won't have the indirection we have now.
 This latter approach would allow possible slight simplification/improvement in the CPU bonded kernels too, but of course CPU kernels would have to change as well.

-#4 Updated by Szilárd Páll about 1 year ago
+#4 Updated by Szilárd Páll over 1 year ago

 So having looked briefly at some profiles briefly, my impression is that there is a lot of overhead in both the type and the index loads as well as the parameter loads -- where